susam/uncap/README.md

 [514464]: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=514464
 [7746]: https://bugzilla.kernel.org/show_bug.cgi?id=7746

+### Mac: System Preferences
+Since macOS Sierra Version 10.12.1, it is easy to map Caps Lock to Escape via *System Preferences*.
+Perform the following steps to do so.

+ 1. Go to the Apple menu > *System Preferences* > *Keyboard*.
+ 2. Click *Modifier Keys*.
+ 3. Set *Caps Lock Key* to *Escape*.
+ 4. Click *OK*.

-### Mac OS X: Seil
+### Mac: Seil
-Mac OS X provides some limited way of mapping modifier keys at Apple Menu > System Preferences > Keyboard > Modifier Keys.
-However, the mapping options here are very limited.
-For example, it does not allow Caps Lock key to be mapped to Escape key.
-Therefore, in general, it becomes necessary to install additional software to map keys in Mac OS X.
+In OS X, the mapping options available via *System Preferences* are very limited.
+For example, it does not allow Caps Lock to be mapped to Escape.
+Therefore in general, it becomes necessary to install additional software to map keys in OS X.

-A popular tool for mapping one key to another on Mac OS X is [Seil][].
-Here is an article by my beautiful girlfriend and wife that describes how to map Caps Lock key to Escape key on Mac OS X using Seil:
+A popular tool for mapping one key to another on OS X is [Seil][].
+Here is an article by my beautiful girlfriend and wife that describes how to map Caps Lock to Escape on OS X using Seil:
 <http://sunainapai.in/blog/map-caps-lock-to-escape-on-mac-os-x/>.

 [Seil]: https://pqrs.org/osx/karabiner/seil.html